Skip to main content

 • Cano v.
 DPNY, Inc.: Employees claimed violations of minimum wage and overtime requirements.
 Judge Francis supervised discovery and issued ruling regarding franchisor’s status as joint employer under the economic reality test.

 • Acosta v.
-Manna 2nd Avenue LLC: The U.S. Department of Labor commenced this action asserting a variety of wage and hour violations against the defendants.
-Judge Francis determined on summary judgment that certain workers were not exempt from the minimum wage and that others were denied appropriate overtime.
+Manna 2nd Avenue LLC: The U.S. Department of Labor commenced this action asserting a variety of wage and hour violations against defendants.
+Judge Francis determined on summary judgment that certain workers were not exempt from minimum wage requirements and that others were denied appropriate overtime.
 In a bench trial, Judge Francis ruled that the violations were willful.

 • Copyright